nickboodoo/soulz/README.md

     4a. show how much lifesteal

 5. show level and character stats
-6. when player tries to use quest items
-7. make damage weighted
+6. make damage weighted
-8. also side note: zinders scaling is sort of op
+7. also side note: zinders scaling is sort of op

 =======
 >>>>>>> 78fa25e2d9cdbd62c1db48df5cb735911a52dad2